 Construction of the proposed improvements is planned for the summer of 2017.
 The two primary objectives for the site improvements are to enhance the emergency access capabilities and School District traffic management.
 The emergency access will provide a secondary and critical access to Edgewood Middle School for public safety vehicles (and will not be open to public vehicular traffic).
 The traffic management is intended to move the school traffic off of Edgewood Road and onto the school property to minimize traffic congestion on the public streets and help address pedestrian safety during the drop off and pick up peak periods.

+Installation of the ring road represents construction of a new structure on the Edgewood Middle School property and the arrangement of site improvements associated with the ring road, including landscaping and site circulation, represent an Exterior Design Feature that is subject to design review approval by the Plan & Design Commission.

+Chapter 176 of the City Code establishes the authority and intent of design review.
+Section 176.040(A) states: “Prior to the issuance of any permit required under the ordinances of the City for the erection, construction, alteration or repair of any structure, a Certificate of Design Review Approval is required if the requested permit (i) is for a non-single-family residential use, and (ii) involves an Exterior Design Feature.”
+The Plan & Design Commission has final approval authority on design review applications, which means the Edgewood improvements will not be forwarded to the City Council for consideration or final approval.

 As part of the review and feedback from the Plan & Design Commission (PDC), SD112 will follow-up as noted for presentation at the next meeting (date TBD):